 - Okage Shadow King is the story of a boy and his shadow, which was possessed by the Evil King Stan in return for curing his sister of a Pig Latin curse.

-- Prince Of Persia 1 had a shadow that separates from the Prince after he jumps through a mysterious mirror.
+- Prince of Persia had a shadow that separates from the Prince after he jumps through a mysterious mirror.

-- The World Ends With You: Mitsuki Konishi states that she would hide in one place in the six days Neku and Beat were alloted to find her.
+- The World Ends with You: Mitsuki Konishi states that she would hide in one place in the six days Neku and Beat were allotted to find her.
 She was able to abide by her own rules and remain mobile, because her choice of location was Beat's shadow.

 - Eddie in Guilty Gear is a living shadow that now fully controls his old hosts' corpse.